All work

 The design decisions that made it feel right

-The information cards on landmarks and museums are deliberately minimal: a name, one sentence of context, and a search link if you want more.
-This was a considered choice, not a shortcut.
+The information cards on landmarks and museums are deliberately minimal: a name, one sentence of context, and a search link.
 A detailed card creates a reading task.
-It makes you feel like you need to finish it before moving on.
-A brief card does something different: it tells you just enough to be curious, then gets out of the way.
-The design choice changes what the user does next.
-With a dense card, they read and close.
-With a minimal card, they look up, look around at the map, and start thinking about what's nearby.
-That's the behavior the whole project is trying to produce.
+A brief card tells you just enough to be curious, then gets out of the way.

-The layer controls give users independent toggles for landmarks, museums, trees, and parks rather than a single "show all POIs" switch.
+The layer controls give users independent toggles for landmarks, museums, trees, and parks.
 This was about respecting that people explore differently.
-Someone who wants to understand DC's green space doesn't need landmark pins cluttering the view.
-Someone doing a museum tour doesn't need seasonal tree data.
-A single toggle flattens those different modes into one experience.
-Independent layers let the user compose their own map, which turns out to be closer to how people actually think about a city, as a set of overlapping systems rather than one undifferentiated set of things to look at.
+Someone doing a museum tour doesn't need seasonal tree data cluttering the view.
+Independent layers let the user compose their own map, closer to how people actually think about a city.

 The city in layers

 Landmarks and museums are the exploration layer.
 DC has 10 major iconic landmarks and 36+ museums catalogued from Open Data DC.
-Click on any of them and you get a small information card about the place.
-What it is, a bit of context.
-If you want to go deeper, there's a search icon that opens a Google search for more.
-The goal wasn't to replace Wikipedia; it was to give you just enough to be curious and orient yourself.
+Click on any of them and you get a small information card: what it is, a bit of context, and a search link if you want more.

 Points for wandering